 All teachers are provided opportunities to develop their subject specific knowledge and skills through subject specific training both internally and externally as teaching staff and in individual year groups.
 We also participate in Science moderation across the Local Authority to ensure that our teacher assessments are both consistent and accurate.

-Our Science curriculum, endeavours to develop our children’s knowledge and understanding alongside a progressive and correct use of Scientific subject specific vocabulary.
+Our Science curriculum, endeavours to develop our children’s knowledge and understanding alongside a progressive use of Scientific subject specific vocabulary.
 It details clear progression of the individual elements of Biology, Chemistry, Physics and Working Scientifically.
 Our knowledge organisers equip our children with key learning relating to each unit of work, along with key vocabulary to support them in learning and remembering more.
-Through a range of assessment activities, at a distance of each topic’s learning, our children are provided with ample opportunities to revisit key knowledge and vocabulary across year groups and key stages.

 To support learning and retaining of subject specific ideas and vocabulary, each classroom uses an agreed format for display boards to showcase children’s work and provide them with reference points to secure learning.

 At St (Anne) Stanley we foster and encourage unity between home, church and the wider community through clear communication and clear expectations of learning objectives.
-Our Science curriculum broadens are children’s horizons through exposure to new experiences for example, whole-school visits to Chester Zoo, Minibeast Rangers visits and museum visits.
+Our Science curriculum broadens are children’s horizons through exposure to new experiences for example, whole-school visits to Chester Zoo, Minibeast Rangers visits, Professor Bubble workshops and museum visits.

 During Key Stage 1 and 2, there is formative and summative assessment of Science according to the National Curriculum Programme of Study for Science.
 Formative assessment of children’s learning is a continuing monitoring of children’s knowledge, understanding and skills against learning objectives for each unit of work.
 We support this form of assessment by clear and direct lesson plans which set out a clear expectation for the children, levels of support required to meet these expectations and ways in which these may be exceeded.
 We also incorporate a range of quizzes and activities to enable children to revisit and recap key information.
 Formative assessment is used to inform differentiation, support and challenge during lessons.

 Summative assessment of children’s learning in Science takes place at a distance from the unit of work for example, at the beginning of a new topic to establish prior knowledge and at a distance of the end of the unit to assess how much information has been retained.
 This is achieved through a variety of activities such as: quizzes, matching activities and planning an investigation.
 These assessments are recorded as: “working towards” the outlined objectives, “meeting expectations” or “exceeding expectations”.
-This information is given to the Science Lead who collates and analyses the data to identify possible focus groups and trends relating to different groups of learners including children with SEND and EAL.
-The impact of the curriculum is further measured through a variety of monitoring methods such as: book scrutinies, lesson visits, learning walks and pupil voice.
+This information is given to the Science Lead who collates and analyses the data.
+The impact of the curriculum is further measured through a variety of monitoring methods such as: book looks, lesson visits, learning walks and pupil voice.